 Can this aging iPhone still compete?
 Actually, yes it can.
-A 6.1-inch smartphone with a triple camera array, wide-angle, ultra-wide and telephoto – the latter with 2x optical zoom – all capture thoroughly decent 12-megapixel photos.
-What may be slightly behind the times is its paltry 2x optical zoom.
-It's nowhere near the abilities of Samsung (and other) flagship phones to capture distant subjects, but it's much better for better composing portrait shots.
-Arguably the latter is more useful.
+A 6.1-inch smartphone with a triple camera setup — a wide-angle, ultra-wide and telephoto (the latter with 2x optical zoom) all capture thoroughly decent 12-megapixel photos.
+What may be slightly behind the times is its meager 2x optical zoom.
+It's nowhere near the abilities of Samsung (and other) flagship phones to capture distant subjects, but it's much better for better-composing portrait shots.
+Arguably, the latter is more useful on a smartphone.

 The same could be said for Night Mode, which is possible via the iPhone 12 Pro's rear lenses, which are vastly improved here than on previous models.
 Additionally, you'll have Apple's ProRAW image format, the LiDAR depth-scanning sensor, the ability to record 4K video at 60 frames per second, and fast autofocus in low light.
 What you miss out on compared to the iPhone 13 Pro is the latter's Apple A15 Bionic chip, slightly faster apertures and bigger sensors, 3x optical zoom and Cinematic Mode for video recording.